Hispanic and Latino History & Culture in Orlando

-El Patrón: Mexican favorites and jumbo margaritas are house specialties at this stylish, family-owned restaurant near Walt Disney World® Resort.
+El Patrón Restaurante Mexicano: Mexican favorites and jumbo margaritas are house specialties at this stylish, family-owned restaurant near Walt Disney World® Resort.

 El Tenampa: With locations close to Walt Disney World and The Florida Mall, these restaurants serve delicious and authentic flavors for all your mealtime cravings.

 Tortas El Rey: South of downtown Orlando, this unfussy fast-casual outlet offers an array of Mexican fare, plus outdoor seating.

 Tortilleria La Mexicana: This easy-going cantina with a vibrant decor serves classic Mexican platters and potent margaritas with locations close to Walt Disney World and Universal.

 Authentic Colombian Restaurants in Orlando

-CFS Coffee: Specializing in producing high-quality coffee and first established in Colombia in 2010, CFS opened its first U.S. shop in Winter Park back in 2016, and has since added locations in downtown Orlando, close to Universal Studios, Dr. Phillips and Lake Nona.
+CFS Coffee Shop: Specializing in producing high-quality coffee and first established in Colombia in 2010, CFS opened its first U.S. shop in Winter Park back in 2016, and has since added locations in downtown Orlando, close to Universal Studios, Dr. Phillips and Lake Nona.
 Each provides a cozy place like home where you can eat and drink healthily while relaxing.

-Colombia La Bella Restaurant: Head to Longwood north of Winter Park for exceptional Colombian and Latin food at exceptional prices.
+Colombia La Bella: Head to Longwood north of Winter Park for exceptional Colombian and Latin food at exceptional prices.